Surgery After Weight Loss

 Excess skin on the upper arm is treated with brachioplasty.
 An incision is made along a line connecting the armpit to the elbow and excess tissue is removed.
 The scars are well hidden.

 This is indicated for patients with generalized loose skin encircling the torso.
-At our practice near Walnut Creek, this procedure takes an abdominoplasty and continues it around the back to not only tighten the abdomen, but also droopy thighs and buttocks.
+At our practice in Concord, this procedure takes an tummy tuck and continues it around the back to tighten not only the abdomen, but also droopy thighs and buttocks.

 Dr. Mariotti also offers a no-drain technique for abdominoplasty and lower body lift.
 Previously, external drains were put in place following surgery in order to minimize fluid buildup, called seroma.
 Though these drains are useful, they can be inconvenient and uncomfortable, affecting mobility and causing additional stress during the recovery period.
 With the no-drain technique, internal sutures are used to secure the skin to the abdominal wall, thereby closing the space where fluid could collect.
 The internal sutures are dissolvable and do not require removal.